ssvlabs/ssv/ibft/IBFT.md

 The leader is the validator node responsible for broadcasting the PROPOSAL message in a given round.

-At the beginning of each instance (when START procedure is initiated), one of the validator nodes is chosen to be the leader based on two values - the slot number λand the round number r.
+At the beginning of each instance (when START procedure is initiated), one of the validator nodes is chosen to be the leader based on two values - the instance height (λ) and the round number (r).

-The leader choosing mechanism is deterministic, i.e., for a given round and slot, there can be only one specific leader, which is crucial because each node must always know who should be the correct leader each round, and discard any PROPOSAL message broadcasted by an incorrect leader.
+The leader choosing mechanism is deterministic, i.e., for a given round and height (λ), there can be only one specific leader, which is crucial because each node must always know who should be the correct leader each round, and discard any PROPOSAL message broadcasted by an incorrect leader.

-As there is no way to predict future slot numbers for which the validator will have a duty (beyond the very next slot), there is no way to predict future leaders, which makes this deterministic mechanism secure.

 When there is more than one round in an instance, a new leader is chosen each round.
-In this case, only the round number r changes (the slot number λ always remains the same throughout all rounds in an instance), and leaders subsequent to the first will be selected according to their node indexes (e.g., if in round r=1 the node with index 2 (p(2)) is selected as the leader, in round r=2 the node with index 3 (p(3)) will be the leader).
+In this case, only the round number r changes (the height, λ, always remains the same throughout all rounds in an instance), and leaders subsequent to the first will be selected according to their node indexes (e.g., if in round r=1 the node with index 2 (p(2)) is selected as the leader, in round r=2 the node with index 3 (p(3)) will be the leader).

 Once the leader node is selected, it broadcasts the PROPOSAL message <PROPOSAL, λ, r, inputValue> to all nodes.